Seven Hills Realty Trust (SEVN)

 AI Analysis | Feedback

-Seven Hills Realty Trust (SEVN) is a real estate finance company that originates and invests in first mortgage loans secured by high-quality, income-producing commercial real estate.
-As such, its "customers" are the **borrowers** who take out these loans.
+Seven Hills Realty Trust (SEVN) is a real estate investment trust that focuses on originating and investing in first mortgage loans secured by middle market and transitional commercial real estate.
+Given the nature of its business, SEVN's "customers" are the borrowers who take out these commercial real estate loans.

 AI Analysis | Feedback